sagacious-satadru/PicaOS_assignment/README.md

 - Store job listings in local text files
 - Read job listings from files
 - Format job listings with optional timestamps
+- Makes use of Pica's Firecrawl to scrape the web for job openings and Notion connections to store the details in a notion page

 ## Installation